cosmos/ibc/papers/2020-05/src/channels.md

 &nbsp;

-The `acknowledgePacket` function is called by a module to process the acknowledgement of a packet previously sent by the calling module on a channel to a counterparty module on the counterparty chain. `acknowledgePacket` also cleans up the packet commitment, which is no longer necessary since the packet has been received and acted upon.
+The `acknowledgePacket` function is called by a module to process the acknowledgement of a packet previously sent by the calling module on a channel to a counterparty module on the counterparty ledger. `acknowledgePacket` also cleans up the packet commitment, which is no longer necessary since the packet has been received and acted upon.

 Calling modules may atomically execute appropriate application acknowledgement-handling logic in conjunction with calling `acknowledgePacket`.